-Born and raised in Cuba, pianist and composer David Virelles grew up in a musical family, his father a renowned singer-songwriter and his mother a flutist in the Santiago de Cuba Symphony.
-He started studying classical music at age seven, as well as being exposed to the wide array of musical forms in the island.
-Eventually, David discovered his grandfather’s jazz collection and also became interested in that tradition.
+Born and raised in Cuba, pianist and composer David Virelles grew up in a musical environment.
+His father was a renowned singer, songwriter, and his mother was a flutist in the Santiago de Cuba Symphony.
+Virelles studied classical music at seven and discovered his grandfather’s jazz collection.

-In 2001, he left for Canada as a protégé of Canadian musician Jane Bunnett, with whom he recorded several albums (two of them Grammy nominated), toured and collaborated with on some projects.
+In 2001, he relocated to Canada as a protégé of Canadian musician Jane Bunnett, with whom he toured and recorded several Grammy-nominated) albums with.

-He studied privately with pianist Barry Harris and has also studied composition with the influential composer Henry Threadgill, who had a profound impact in Virelles’ personal musical outlook.
+Also, he studied privately with pianist Barry Harris and composition with the influential composer Henry Threadgill, whose vision profoundly affected Virelles.

-David has performed and/or recorded with: Henry Threadgill, Ravi Coltrane, Tomasz Stanko, Dewey Redman, Steve Coleman and Five Elements, Sam Rivers, Andrew Cyrille, Hermeto Pascoal, José Luis Quintana “Changuito”, Stanley Cowell, Horacio “El Negro” Hernández, Mark Turner, Paul Motian, Chris Potter, David Binney, Jane Bunnett and “Spirits of Havana”, Miguel Zenón, Cuban visual artist Alberto Lescay, Jon Hendricks, Wadada Leo Smith, Milford Graves, among others.
+To date, Virelles has performed and recorded with: Ravi Coltrane, Tomasz Stanko, Dewey Redman, Steve Coleman, and Five Elements, Sam Rivers, Andrew Cyrille, Hermeto Pascoal, José Luis Quintana “Changuito,” Stanley Cowell, Horacio “El Negro” Hernández, Mark Turner, Paul Motian, Chris Potter, David Binney, Jane Bunnett and “Spirits of Havana,” Miguel Zenón, Cuban visual artist Alberto Lescay, Jon Hendricks, Wadada Leo Smith, Milford Graves, among others.

-In 2003, he became the first recipient of the Oscar Peterson prize, presented by Peterson himself while Virelles was still a student at Humber College in Toronto.
-His debut album Motion was released in 2007 on the label Justin Time, after winning the Grand Prix de Jazz Award at the Montréal Jazz Festival.
+In 2003, Virelles became the first recipient of the Oscar Peterson Prize.
+His debut album titled “Motion” was released in 2007 on the record label Justin Time.
+Virelles also received the Grand Prix de Jazz Award at the Montréal Jazz Festival.

-David’s album Continuum, which featured bassist Ben Street, legendary drummer Andrew Cyrille and percussionist Román Díaz, garnered critical success worldwide, having been selected “Best of the Year 2012″ by the New York Times.
+Virelles’s album “Continuum” featured bassist Ben Street, legendary drummer Andrew Cyrille, and percussionist Román Díaz garnered worldwide critical success and was selected as one of the best recordings of the year by the New York Times in 2012.

 Tomas Peña: Your previous recording titled Continuum drew from visual art, Afro-Cuban folklore, religion, poetry, and magic.
 Mbókò draws from the Carabalí culture and the Abakuá society.
 Does Mbókò pick up where Continuum left off?